 So what, specifically, can we do to foster this objective of financial stability?
 Let me state up front that I do not believe there is a quick-fix, cookie-cutter answer.
 The financial marketplace is too dynamic and complex, and we must work within political realities.
 Instead, what I would envision is a multi-pronged strategy that emphasizes prevention, goes with the grain of the market, and fosters cooperation between the private and public sectors.
 The key elements of this strategy are:

+and a dynamic, risk-focused approach to official supervision.
 Let me discuss each of these in turn, noting that each should reinforce the others to maintain a safe and sound financial system.

 Capital has played, and continues to play, an important role in the supervisory tool kit.
 An adequate capital cushion helps ensure that shareholders monitor the risk of financial institutions and that they put in place appropriate oversight mechanisms to help prevent problems from surfacing in the first place.
 Should an institution experience difficulties, capital will serve as a buffer to absorb losses and reduce the risk of spill-over from a problem institution to other financial institutions.